History of Unity - Five Cities

 Unity-Five Cities started in November of 1999 at Peaceful Point in Arroyo Grande under the spiritual leadership of Licensed Unity Teachers Martha Aivaz, Patty Morales and Therese Solimeno.
 In April 2001 we moved to the current venue at 789 Valley Rd., Arroyo Grande as we outgrew the Peaceful Point location.

-Unity - Five Cities is now led by Rev. Brian Walker and is an expansion ministry affiliated with Unity Worldwide Ministries.
+Unity - Five Cities is now led by Rev. Brian Walker and is a Full Status Ministry affiliated with Unity Worldwide Ministries.

 We are also a member of the Central Coast Spiritual Centers an organization of New Thought churches in San Luis Obispo and Northern Santa Barbara counties that supports the member ministers and ministries.